tunel-apps/tunel/docs/getting_started/developer-guide.rst

      - If ``tunel_remote_work`` is defined in settings, this variable first, overridden by --workdir on the command line.
      - As an example, ``/usr/workdir/username/``

+Finally, you can use the set of included templates under ``tunel/templates`` to include common functionality like sourcing the user bash profile.
+You can also add any template file (or subfolder) in your app directory and it can be discovered and included.
+E.g., ``templates/run_docker.sh`` can be included like ``{% include "templates/run_docker.sh" %}.

 Documentation
 -------------